element-foundation/construction-paper/Construction-Paper.md

 1. Jonny mints YTs and PTs into the Yearn yETH vault providing 20% APY.
 2. Jonny now has 10 eP:yETH representing his principal and 10 eY:yETH representing the yield to be accumulated over the next year.
-3. Due to people minting and staking YTs and an active market, Jonny may now sell his principal of 10 eP:yETH to reinvest.
+3. Due to people minting and providing liquidity for YTs and an active market, Jonny may now sell his principal of 10 eP:yETH to reinvest.
 4. PTs are going for a 10% fixed rate yield on ETH.
 He sells his principal at a discount for ETH, receiving 9 ETH.
 5. Jonny now has 9 ETH and full exposure to 20% APY on 10 ETH.
 He is now free to reinvest the 9 ETH into any other position or mint and leverage further.